cmugpi/cmugpi.github.io/topics/latex/index.md

 ### Handy Tools

+- [LaTeX Cheat Sheet][cheatsheet]
+  - Just keep it easily accessible when writing LaTeX.
+- [The Comprehensive LaTeX Symbol List][symbols]
+  - If you ever need to be creative about which symbol to use...
+    This is a list with all of them!
 - [Detexify][detexify]
   - A tool for figuring out the command for typesetting a symbol in LaTeX.
 Just draw it with your mouse!